marknelsonengineer/empire/DESIGN.md

 To a large degree, I'm writing Empire because I want to learn more about Object-Oriented Programming.
-Specifically, I want to become a practitioner of design patterns.
+Specifically, I want to become a practitioner of design patterns and modern C++.
 [Empire] is well understood and documented inasmuch as it's an existing program that I intend to replicate.
 To that end, my intent is to consider as many patterns as possible and select the best fit for the application.

 ## High Level Design